 The decoration under the bar counter was achieved using a green glaze over a fluted stone surface to produce a wave-like effect:

 In this prestigious project for the Miami Four Seasons Surf Club, Ranieri Lava Stone also produced the table tops in the restaurant area and the support for the lamps in the dining area

 The enameled lava stone is perfect for crowded places, as enameling is wear-resistant: a perfect choice for restaurant and hotel design, where lava stone tabletop will add admirable long-lasting accents.

 Accents & finishes

 Lava stone was used to enhance details, it is the case of the lava stone support for lamps, conceived by Paris-based designer Joseph Dirand:

-While in this restaurant project (Bagatelle Restaurant, Montecarlo), lava stone was used to enhance details, such as the buffet counters and decorative support panels for sofas in the restaurant, and other finishes in the reception area.
+Bagatelle Restaurant, Montecarlo: in this project, we used lava stone to enhance details, such as the buffet counters and decorative support panels for sofas in the restaurant, and other finishes in the reception area.